Terraonion-dev/MDPlus_Patches/README.md

 It also includes our own simple patching tool that allows creating human readable patches for the ROMs.

 To build the patches, you'll need [SGDK](https://github.com/Stephane-D/SGDK) and update the mk.bat files in each directory to point to your SGDK base directory.
 Only *as* and *objcopy* are used.
 A prebuilt executable of the patching tool is also included.
+Also, no roms are included so you need to place the proper ROM (see each mk.bat file) on each game directory.

 # TOPatcher usage
 Along with the patches, a patcher tool is included.
 We used it to create the original patched and are sharing it here for everyone use.